NSLS2/bmm-bluesky-by-example/docs/bespokescan/solution.rst

    the scan.

 #.
 Make changes to the data acquisition configuration to facilitate
-   the measurements at the start of the scan and restore the configuration to a sensible resting state at the end.
+   the measurement at the start of the scan and restore the configuration to a sensible resting state at the end.

 #.
 Provide some on-screen feedback about the scan and the optimal